Breast Augmentation (Implants) Surgery in Huntington, NY

 Dr. Charlotte Ann Rhee is a Board Certified Plastic and Reconstructive Surgeon in Huntington, Long Island NY that specializes in Breast Augmentation (Implants) surgery.
-Breast augmentation is a very popular procedure for women and among the most commonly performed cosmetic surgery procedures.
+Breast augmentation is a very popular procedure for women and is among the most commonly performed cosmetic surgery procedures.
 A saline or silicone-filled implant is inserted under the crease in the breast, around the nipple, or through the armpit.
 The implant can be placed under the breast tissue or beneath the chest wall muscle.
 After surgery, breasts will appear “fuller” and more shapely in contour.
 Incision scars will fade or disappear over time.

 Who Is a Good Candidate for Breast Augmentation?

 Ideal candidates for breast augmentation include women who want larger breasts, and those who want to restore the breast volume.
 Volume is often lost as a result of pregnancy or significant weight loss.
 Breast augmentation is not a substitute for mastopexy, which is a procedure that lifts sagging breasts.

 You may not be a good candidate for breast enhancement surgery if you are currently breast feeding, pregnant, or are not in good physical health.
 Women who plan to have more children are not advised to undergo breast surgery, as results may be altered after giving birth.

 The primary benefit of breast augmentation surgery is aesthetic.
 However, there are multiple breast enhancement surgery benefits.
 These include: